galeraga/3D-semantic-parsing/README.md

 2) Shape part segmentation
 3) Scene semantic parsing

-In this project, we'll be focus on implementing only **object classification** and **scene semantic parsing**.
-As a dataset, we'll use the **S3DIS dataset**, where every point also includes color info by default, in addition to its spatial coordinates (xyzrgb).
+This project'll be focus on implementing only **object classification** and **scene semantic parsing**.
+As a dataset, the **S3DIS dataset** is going to be used, where every point includes both its spatial coordinates and its color info (xyzrgb).

 ## Main goals
 This is section1

 ## The dataset
-3D Semantic Parsing of Large-Scale Indoor Spaces (S3DIS)
+The 3D Semantic Parsing of Large-Scale Indoor Spaces (S3DIS)

 ### Subsection 1
 This is subsection 1.1